 14. Metal Gear Solid V: The Phantom Pain

-Hideo Kojima is a well-known game designer, famous for his Metal Gear Solid franchise.
-In 2015, his last effort on Metal Gear Solid series made its way to the shelves and made a huge impact on the market.
-Metal Gear Solid V: The Phantom Pain is a stealth third-person shooter game with the elements of adventure and open-world.
-It’s not the best looking game of 2015, but it’s renewed gameplay and story are what this game has to offer as this is the first title in the series that is open-world.
+It’s not the best-looking game of 2015, but its renewed gameplay and story are what this game has to offer as this is the first title in the series that is open-world.
 The story is a little complicated and there is a plot twist at the end of the game.
 Overall, a very interesting and long game made for true MGS fans.

 15. Destiny